Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 Phlex supports such uses cases :need:`DUNE 113`, even if the specified categories are unrelated to each other.
 For example, suppose an algorithm needed to access a data product from a `Spill`, and it also required a calibration offset provided from an external database table :need:`DUNE 35`.
-Instead of providing a separate mechanism for handling calibration constants, a separate category could be invented (e.g. `Calibration`) whose data cells corresponded to intervals of validity.
+Instead of providing a separate mechanism for handling calibration constants, a separate layer could be invented (e.g. `Calibration`) whose data cells corresponded to intervals of validity.
 So long as a relation can be defined between specific `Spill` data cells and specific `Calibration` data cells, the framework can use that relation to form the input family of `Spill`\ -\ `Calibration` data-product pairs that are presented to the algorithm.
 How the relation between data cells is defined is referred to as *data marshaling*, and it is described further in :numref:`ch_subsystem_design/task_management:Data-Marshaling`.